 Need to drill a bunch of large holes on a project you are doing around the house?
-Spade bit vs Forstner bit vs hole saw, which one should you use?
-Which once will get the job done the fastest?
+What is the difference between a spade bit, forstner bit & a hole saw?
+Which one should you use?
+Which one will get the job done the fastest?

 Whether you are fixing or repairing something around the house or starting out on a new hobby, drilling larger holes in wood and other materials can be an issue.

 With the cost of living always on the rise, maintaining things around the house can really blow your budget if you have to call a professional.

 So to save you the hard work, we’ve put together this handy guide full of lots of information about Forstner bits, Spade bits, and a hole saw so that you can tell the difference between them and know when to use which.

 First, let’s take a look at what all of these different tools are.
 We go over each one, and give you quick answers and get to the point.

 Next, let’s take a look at the Spade bit.
 These tools are not named after their designer, instead, they are named after the way that they look, which resembles a spade.

 A spade bit is a coated, carbon steel, heat treated, flat paddle bit with a sharp center point for piloting the hole.
 Spade bits are used for boring larger holes typically from 0.25 – 1.50 inches quickly through wood but can cause splintering on the exit side.